Con became crorepati by duping bizmen and politicians

 Fraudster Sanjay Sherpuriya used his village name as his title, named his home wi-fi account as ‘Prime Minister’s residence’, claiming his association with the PMO, say STF officials

-LUCKNOW ‘High-profile’ conman, Sanjay Prasad Rai alias Sanjay Sherpuriya, in his fifties now, duped industrialists, businessmen and politicians of over ₹300 crore in the past seven years, claiming to have links with the BJP’s top leadership, said STF officials here on Wednesday.
+LUCKNOW Alleged conman, Sanjay Prasad Rai alias Sanjay Sherpuriya, in his fifties now, duped several people of over ₹300 crore in the past seven years by faking access to the Prime Minister’s Office and portraying himself close to senior politicians and bureaucrats, said STF officials here on Wednesday. .

 Rai extorted huge sums of money from industrialists and politicians by creating fear of central law enforcement agencies like Enforcement Directorate and CBI.
-He conned his targets by posing as a person in close contact with the BJP’s top leadership and RSS office-bearers.
 The accused even posted morphed pictures with top leaders on social media platforms to hoodwink his clients, a senior official said.

 The fraudster named his home WiFi account as ‘Prime Minister’s residence’ at his house in Delhi, claiming that he worked in association with the PMO.
 He has a bungalow in Delhi’s Safdarganj locality behind Race Course road and maintained an affluent lifestyle.